Ah, Cheese! A most wondrous and diverse real food.

 A 1 oz serving of this cheese (28 grams), like cheddar cheese (“the single most popular cheese in the world”), provides 110 calories, 80 of which are from fat (9 grams total fat, 6 grams saturated fat), 25 grams of cholesterol, 170 mg of salt and around 200 mg of calcium.

-Cheese vary widely in taste, texture and color and the final ingredients depend on a host of different factors including:
+Cheese varies widely in taste, texture and color and the final ingredients depend on a host of different factors including:

 - the type of animal milk used